masoodfaisal/ml-workshop/docs/setup.md

 - Scroll down to _Jenkins URL_ and _Jenkins Tunnel_.
 They should look like this (Jenkins URL starting with _http_ and with port 8080, Jenkins Tunnel just an IP and port 50000)
 ![](https://github.com/masoodfaisal/ml-workshop/blob/main/docs/images/36-jenkins-manage-5.png)

-- If not, open a new tab and go to Networking -> Services, filtyer on _Jenkins_ and get the 2 IPs and slot them into the previous section (_Jenkins URL_ and _Jenkins Tunnel_) and save there.
+- If not, open a new tab and go to Networking -> Services, filter on _Jenkins_ and get the 2 IPs and slot them into the previous section (_Jenkins URL_ and _Jenkins Tunnel_) and save there.
 ![](https://github.com/masoodfaisal/ml-workshop/blob/main/docs/images/36-jenkins-services.png)

 ### Add raw CSV files to Minio S3 object storage